Mar Vista Community Council

 Westside Village is Zone 1 of the Mar Vista Community Council (MVCC)

-We are represented by Ken Alpern (profile) who also serves on the WVHA's Board.
+We are represented by Stacy Shure who also serves on the WVHA's Board.

 MVCC – the Mar Vista Community Council – is a city-certified Neighborhood Council made up of people who live, work, own property or have some other connection to Mar Vista.